HesamTorkashvand/Php-Login-API-With-Jwt/README.md

 # LoginAPI
-php api for login and signup with mysql database
+php api for login , signup and forgetpassword with JsonWebToken + mysql database